cocos/cocos-docs/en/shader/write-effect-2d-sprite-gradient.md

 ## Use preprocessing macros to define

-Within the above slice shader, only the gradient of the texture coordinate axis U is considered.
+Within the above fragment shader, only the gradient of the texture coordinate axis U is considered.
 For flexibility and to support more functionality, the gradient of the different axes is implemented through preprocessing macro definitions, so the following code is deleted.

 ```glsl
 o.rgb *= mix(startColor, endColor, vec4(uv0.x)).rgb;